zanlamar/ITA-S2.-JAVASCRIPT-I/README.md

 ## 🛠 Installation

-There’s no need to install anything for this project, just clone the Git repository and dive through its folders: [text](https://github.com/zanlamar/ITA-S2.-JAVASCRIPT-I)
+There’s no need to install anything for this project, just clone the Git repository and dive through the main.html file.